-In the Joyful Wedding Planner pages, there is a designated section for you to paste any physical inspiration tidbits that you start to collect (such as magazine clippings, paint color strip samples, ribbon / material swatches, etc).
-As you can see in the image below, I also included a sheet protector here to include bulkier items that may not attach to paper well. 😉
+In the Joyful Wedding Planner pages, there is an entire page designated for you to paste any physical inspiration tidbits that you start to collect (such as magazine clippings, paint color strip samples, ribbon / material swatches, etc).
+As you can see in the image above, I also included a sheet protector here to include bulkier items that may not attach well to paper.

-Tips for Building Inspiration Board:
+Tips for Building Your Inspiration Board